 Why does CenterPoint Energy need to locate my sewer lateral?

 During underground gas installations there is a potential hazard of natural gas lines intersecting sewer laterals.
-Equix Integrity, Inc., an authorized CenterPoint Energy contractor, (formerly known as Diversified Infrastructure Services) will locate the sewer lateral so the location and depth is known by the gas installation crew.
+Equix Integrity, Inc. (formerly known as Diversified Infrastructure Services), CenterPoint Energy’s authorized contractor, will locate the sewer lateral so the location and depth is known by the gas installation crew.

 Why doesn’t the city have information on my sewer lateral location?

 The sewer lateral is considered a private utility; therefore, the city does not acquire or maintain records of its location.